medhavi11/TODO-/README.md

 This is a mini webdev project for absolute beginners to have hands-on experience working with CSS and Javascript.

  ## ABOUT 🖥️
-The project is about building todo list where user can add, delete, retrieve the task.
-All the task will be stored in localstorage in web browser.The localStorage object stores data with no expiration date.
-The data will not be deleted when the browser is closed, and will be available the next day, week, or year.
+The project is about building blurry loading page.
+The loading value goes from 0 to 100% with image coming into focus.

   ---